 #3.
 Potassium Chloride

-Although it’s considered a non-salt option, Potassium Chloride is a type of salt by definition.
-Some people even use it instead of table salt.
-It can be good for people with certain health conditions that require specific sodium intake.
-However, it’s more like a water conditioner than a softener.
-It also costs more, so basically, you would be paying more for bad performance.
+Although it’s considered a “non-salt” option, potassium chloride is actually a type of salt by definition.
+Some people even use it instead of table salt, if they have certain health conditions that require a specific sodium intake.

 Let’s see the best salts for water softeners and dishwashers you can get this year!